jatinagrawal31/hiring/coding_challenges/box_detection/README.md

 Examples
 --------
-For your convinenince, we have uploaded a few test documents in the `inputs` directory.
+For your convinenince, we have uploaded a few test documents in the `examples/inputs` directory.
 You can choose to test on those documents or any documents of your choosing.
-We have also uploaded a few examples of what we expect the output files to look like in the `outputs` directory.
+We have also uploaded a few examples of what we expect the output files to look like in the `examples/outputs` directory.
 (The ID values inside each box is not required)

 Running
 -------